itsbonczek/kingpin/README.md

 ## Versions

-All versions are tagged accordingly
+See [CHANGELOG](https://github.com/itsbonczek/kingpin/blob/master/CHANGELOG.md) for details.
+All versions are tagged accordingly.

-0.1.1

-* support for multiple tree controllers

-0.1.2

-* support for 3D maps

 ## Demo